akifgrape/akifgrape.github.io/content/about.md

 I am also the Founder/CEO of Eighred to [learn more...](https://eighred.com/about)

-My interests are nature, technology, science and software.
+My interests are nature, jazz music, photography, technology, science and software.
 I am always keen to learn new things.
 If you have any questions or suggestions, please feel free to contact me via email

 ```bash
  akifgrape@eighred.com